 Works/Committees/Stormwater-Resource-Plan.aspx).
-Formal meetings to engage stakeholders will be held in a timeline proposed in Section IV.
-Consistent participation and communication is integral to the success of stakeholder engagement.
-Providing information and feedback in a timely manner is also important over this short time frame.
-Meeting agendas will be prepared and distributed before the meeting.
-Meetings will be coordinated by the TAC Lead and the PMT.
-All inquiries can be directed to the TAC Lead who can then contact PMT for further information and clarification.
+Consistent participation and communication were integral to the success of stakeholder engagement.
+Providing information and feedback in a timely manner was also important over the short time frame.
+Meeting agendas were prepared and distributed before each meeting.
+Similar communication methods will be used during implementation of the SWRP.
+Upon reaching concurrence, stakeholders will be notified regarding plan implementation and for future workshops, meetings, and other means to continue involvement with the SWRP.
+The comprehensive list of stakeholders will be maintained and updated as needed by the County.
+The County website will be another resource for disseminating information.

-2.4 PUBLIC EDUCATION AND PARTICPATION OPPORUNITIES: PLANNING AREAS
+2.4 PUBLIC EDUCATION AND PARTICIPATION OPPORTUNITIES: PLANNING AREAS

-The PMT, along with TAC leads, will lead a targeted a local outreach effort to stakeholder groups in nine Watershed Planning units throughout the County.
-In order to outreach to local stakeholders, several meetings in each planning area will be held.
-The PMT and TAC leads have identified a stakeholder list.
-The stakeholder group will be comprised of representatives for local agencies, water suppliers, water management entities, school districts, universities, conservancies, public agencies with public lands and easements, private utilities, non-governmental organizations, Native American Tribes, disadvantaged and underrepresented communities, groups with agricultural, development and environmental interest, regulatory agencies, and other individuals.
-The list of stakeholders will be compiled by the Technical Advisory Committee (TAC) and the Project Management Team (PMT) to ensure inclusivity of all potential stakeholders.
+The PMT, along with TAC, led a targeted local outreach effort to stakeholder groups in nine Watershed Planning units throughout the County.
+In order to outreach to local stakeholders, several meetings in each planning area were held.
+The PMT and TAC identified a stakeholder list.
+The stakeholder group was comprised of representatives for local agencies, water suppliers, water management entities, school districts, universities, conservancies, public agencies with public lands and easements, private utilities, non-governmental organizations, Native American Tribes, disadvantaged and underrepresented communities, groups with agricultural, development and environmental interest, regulatory agencies, and other individuals.
+The list of stakeholders was compiled by the Technical Advisory Committee (TAC) and the Project Management Team (PMT) to ensure inclusivity of all potential stakeholders.